expo/expo/packages/expo-notifications/README.md

 ### ForegroundNotification
 Object representing notification which was about to display but app was in foreground state so module lets you decide if you want to display notification.
 For instance, you can show dialog or display as any other notification by passing `ForegroundNotification` to `presentLocalNotificationAsync()`.
 ### UserInteraction
 Object representing the way user interacted with notification.
-It contains information if user tapped particular action button or for example typed something to remote input.
+It contains information if user tapped a particular action button or for example typed something to remote input.
 Look to types section for more detailed description of `UserInteraction` object.

 ## API